Living Lab set up and management (Work package 2)

-Work Package 2 will create guidelines for the set up and creation of iSCAPE’s Living Labs.
+Work Package 2 has created guidelines for the set up and creation of iSCAPE’s Living Labs.
 These Living Labs will foster a dialogue with the citizens of each test city and relevant stakeholders highlighting the non-technical challenges that the implementation of the physical and behavioural interventions might encounter when deployed and/or assessed during the iSCAPE project.

 The main aims of this research are:

 - To ensure an inclusive development process of technological options and strategies for air quality and climate change;